buddhaman/AnymaEngine/Readme.md

 - Make a startup screen to start simulation with new persistent parameters.

 ### Done
+- Show time also in seconds, not just ticks.
 - Make agents squishy in direction of their velocity.
 - Make carnivore attack.
 - Collide herbivores and carnivores.